aksellovstad/Glyphs-Scripts/README.md

 ## **Components**

-`TransferComponents.py` lets you replicate component structures across masters, essentially letting you transfer components across masters.
-Applies to all selected. glyphs
+`TransferComponents.py` lets you copy component across masters, essentially letting you replicate a component structure across other masters.
+Applies to all selected glyphs.

 ## **Alignment**